-Proper care of your dentures may help you avoid unnecessary, and costly, denture repair.
+Proper care of your dentures may help you avoid unnecessary, and costly, emergency denture repair.
 The health of your mouth also depends on how well you care for them.
 Use this guide to help ensure that your full or partial dentures are kept in tip-top shape.

 Brush Your Dentures Daily

 Good oral hygiene habits are just as important for your dentures as they are for real teeth.
 When you take your dentures out every night, be sure to brush them gently to remove food particles, dental plaque and stains.
 Use a soft-bristled denture brush and a denture cleanser that bears the ADA Seal of Acceptance, or mild hand soap.